lucyjanetetlow/cdcssg.github.io/community/grants.md

 Funding for both of these will be allocated on a case by case basis, and will be considered by members of the Support group's management committee.

-Decisions will normally be made within three weeks after the application has ben received.
+Decisions will normally be made within three weeks after the application has been received.

 Full details can be found in the following terms of reference / application forms, or can be requested from [office@criduchat.org.uk](mailto:office@criduchat.org.uk).